Dinitrogen dioxide

 Dinitrogen dioxide is an inorganic compound having molecular formula N_{2}O_{2}.
 Many structural isomers are possible.
 The covalent bonding pattern O=N–N=O (a non-cyclic dimer of nitric oxide (NO)) is predicted to be the most stable isomer based on ab initio calculations and is the only one that has been experimentally produced.
 In the solid form, the molecules have C_{2v} symmetry: the entire structure is planar, with the two oxygen atoms cis across the N–N bond.
 The O–N distance is 1.15 Å, the N–N distance is 2.33 Å, and the O=N–N angle is 95°.

+It is an intermediate in the high-pressure disproportionation of nitric oxide: